 Benton County Tax Revenue

 The Horse Heaven Wind Farm represents significant economic benefits to the community in the form of payments to landowners, local spending, and annual community investment.
-The property tax revenue over the life of the project for one 250 MW facility is estimated at $26.9 million dollars, and under current allocations, the largest proportion of those funds would support local schools.
+The property tax revenue over the life of the project for an 850 MW facility is substantial, and under current allocations, the largest proportion of those funds would support local schools.

 Construction & Permanent Job Growth